C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage_v2.md

 ### 2.c The Journey of the Apollo Code: Preservation, Heritagization, and Hidden Histories — 45 minutes

-On 20 July 1969, Apollo 11 achieved what no human mission had accomplished before: landing astronauts on the surface of the Moon.
-This moment—when Neil Armstrong and Buzz Aldrin became the first humans to set foot on another world—depended critically on software developed at MIT's Instrumentation Laboratory.
+On 20 July 1969, Apollo 11 achieved what no human space mission had accomplished before: landing astronauts on the surface of the Moon.
+The moment when Neil Armstrong and Buzz Aldrin became the first humans to set foot on another world depended critically on software developed at MIT's Instrumentation Laboratory.
 The Apollo Guidance Computer (AGC) was not merely auxiliary equipment; it was essential to the mission's success, autonomously navigating the spacecraft, managing critical flight systems, and famously recovering from overload alarms during the final minutes of descent.
 The AGC software represented one of the most complex programming projects of its era—and one whose survival was far from guaranteed.
 This case study examines how that code became accessible to historians today, and what a critical approach to the artifact can reveal.

 ![The Apollo Guidance Computer (AGC) hardware module](/assets/images/code-as-heritage/Apollo_Guidance_Computer_AGC.jpg "Apollo Guidance Computer")